Manojkumarpolaka/sprutcommerce/Sprut.md

 npm install
 npm install typeorm-seeding@1.0.0-beta.6 -- save
 ```

-* In STORE_URL, you have to give store url path for navigating to order detail after payment

-* In CANCEL_URL, you have to give store base url path

-* In BASE_URL , you have to give api path

-* In STORE_REDIRECT_URL , you have to give the store base url path

-* In ADMIN_REDIRECT_URL , you have to give admin base url path

-* In VENDOR_REDIRECT_URL , you have to give vendor base url

-* In IMAGE_URL , you have to give image resize url path

 *  In STORE_FORGET_PASSWORD_URL , you have to give the store forgotten password reset url path (e.g:”https://<STOREURL>/setPassword/”).